 When the lab-grown meat industry is fully mature, production facilities will look very similar to breweries, according to Michael Selden, cofounder of Finless Foods, an early-stage cultured fish startup.

-Cultured meat — not to be confused with the plant-based meat alternatives consistently making headlines for cooking, tasting and bleeding like meat — is the result of cellular agriculture.
+Lab-grown meat, or cultured meat — not to be confused with the plant-based meat alternatives consistently making headlines for cooking, tasting and bleeding like meat — is the result of cellular agriculture.
 This is a process that’s been used for years in the medical field, that can grow real animal tissue, and has only recently been reimagined for food production.

-Three players in the very small, but growing, cultured meat club spoke together on a panel at the Reducetarian Summit in New York City on May 21.
+Three players in the very small, but growing, lab-grown meat club spoke together on a panel at the Reducetarian Summit in New York City on May 21.
 Also speaking were Mark Post of Mosa Meat, and David Kay of Memphis Meats, who are working on bringing lab-grown beef and chicken to market, respectively.